NuFast-Earth: Efficient Atmospheric, Solar, and Supernova Neutrino Propagation Through the Earth: Introduction

-To address this issue, for long-baseline accelerator and reactor neutrino oscillations, we developed the \texttt{NuFast-LBL} algorithm \cite{Denton:2024pzc} and the associated code on github \cite{nufast-lbl-github}.
-This algorithm was based on a variety of theoretical neutrino oscillation results obtained over a number of years including some of the earliest full expressions for neutrino oscillations in constant matter \cite{Barger:1980tf,Zaglauer:1988gz}, solutions to the cubic equation \cite{cardano,Denton:2024pzc}, the role of CP violation \cite{Jarlskog:1985ht,Bilenky:1987ty,Naumov:1991ju,Harrison:2002ee,Denton:2019yiw,Parke:2020wha}, the optimal means of computing the eigenvectors \cite{Denton:2018fex,Denton:2019ovn,Denton:2019pka,Denton:2019qzn,Abdullahi:2022fkh,Denton:2024pzc,Kopp:2006wp}, and the optimal structure for the oscillation probabilities as well as various other theoretical advances \cite{Barenboim:2019pfp,Agarwalla:2013tza,Minakata:2015gra,Denton:2016wmg,Denton:2018hal}, see also \cite{Ohlsson:1999xb,Huber:2004ka,Nunokawa:2005nx,Huber:2007ji,Parke:2016joa,Denton:2018cpu,Wang:2019yfp,Arguelles:2021twb,Maltoni:2023cpv,Luo:2023xmv,Page:2023rpb,Gonzalo:2023mdh,Denton:2024thm}.
-In this paper, we use parts of the \texttt{NuFast-LBL} algorithm and modify it to handle the varying density profiles through the Earth.
+In this paper, we use parts of the \texttt{NuFast-LBL} algorithm and modify it to handle the varying density profiles through the Earth in a novel calculation.
 The additional complexities of traversing sharply varying density profiles require a new approach constructed from the ground up, which is the result presented in this paper.
 We provide a new code called \texttt{NuFast-Earth}, also available on github, see \cite{nufast-earth-github}\footnote{The code is available at \href{https://github.com/PeterDenton/NuFast-Earth}{github.com/PeterDenton/NuFast-Earth}.}, which is significantly more powerful than the long-baseline (LBL) code.
-Notably, it intelligently saves reused aspects of the calculations for future uses which vastly speeds up many calculations of the oscillation probabilities in similar conditions.
-It is also designed to handle arbitrary spherical Earth density models.
+Notably, it intelligently saves reused aspects of the calculations for future uses which vastly speeds up many calculations of the oscillation probabilities.
+It is also designed to handle arbitrary spherical Earth density models with numerous models coded up and the ability to easily add more.